Hiking in the Bighorns

 Listing each trail and giving directions would nearly be impossible.
 So we will just recommend a few of our local favorites.
 For an entire list of hiking trails, visit the Bighorn National Forest website here.
 You can also purchase a Forest Service map at our front desk.
-One last great resource is using hikingproject.com before losing cell service.
+Another great resource is hikingproject.com.

 Tongue River Canyon is one of the most iconic hikes in Wyoming and is also home to world class fishing, rock climbing, and mountain biking.
 This formidable hike is 10 miles from start to finish (20 miles round trip) and offers stunning vistas of mountain terrain, diverse pine forest, and an abundance of wildlife to view.
 If you catch it in the fall, Tongue River Canyon’s most vibrant colors come out in full display.
 From the lodge, you can either walk down the canyon from the top, starting on Forest Service Road 196.
 You can also access the canyon from the town of Dayton, vie Tongue Canyon Road.
 For more information and directions, visit hikingproject.com.